 How to Find an Equivalent Spare Part Safely

-A safe equivalent spare part should match the original part technically, physically, and functionally.
+A safe equivalent spare part should match:

 What Is an Equivalent Spare Part?

-It may be from:
+It may come from:

 • The same manufacturer